chainpoint/chainpoint-proof-json-schema/README.md

 # IMPORTANT

-If you're looking to validate proofs schemas from the existing Chainpoint V3 Network (chainpoint-services), use version 1.1.0.
-The latest update is for the unreleased V4 proof schema.
+The package is for the Chainpont v4 proof schema.
+If you're looking to validate proofs schemas from the older Chainpoint V3 Network (chainpoint-services), use version 1.1.0.

 This package does _not_ validate that the hashes in a proof are valid up to an anchor (e.g. BTC, ETH).
 In fact this package doesn't know what a hash is!
 It only validates that the proof you provide it with is a well formed proof according to its schema.
 Nothing more, nothing less.